MontiCore/montiarc/README.md

 project and then builds the project.
 For more information about the gradle build tool, see the [Gradle Website](https://gradle.org/).

+# Building and Running Your First Application

+This section guides you through building and executing your first application.
+We will use the example under `applications/bumperbot`.
+It consists of only a few components but should showcase the build process.

+We support building an application via an IDE

+### Building and Running an Application using an IDE

+As MontiArc generates Java code, you can use the same IDE to build both MontiArc and MontiArc applications.
+The whole build process can be handled by gradle.
+That is, `gradle build` not only generates Java code from MontiArc component models, but also compiles the handwritten and generated code, and executes tests.
+Extending the build process to construct an executable only requires defining the main class and setting up the build process to generate an executable.

 ## Tool Documentation

 The [MontiArcCLITool](languages/montiarc-fe/src/main/java/montiarc/cli/MontiArcCLI.java) offers capabilities for processing MontiArc component models.